tobiasgrosser/polyhedral.info/_posts/2014-02-08-Four-polyhedral-papers-at-CGO.md

 ---
 layout: default
-title: Three polyhedral papers at CGO
+title: Four polyhedral papers at CGO
 author: Tobias Grosser
 www: www.grosser.es
 ---

-Three polyhedral papers have been accepted and will be presented at the 2014 International Symposium on Code Generation and Optimization (CGO) taking place in Orlando, Florida February 15-19.
+Four polyhedral papers have been accepted and will be presented at the 2014 International Symposium on Code Generation and Optimization (CGO) taking place in Orlando, Florida February 15-19.
 The [conference program](http://cgo.org/cgo2014/conference/program/) lists the following papers.